How To Use AI To Become a Better Writer

 Types of AI writing tools

 The number of AI writing tools on the market right now is rapidly increasing; picking the best one can feel overwhelming.
-Understanding the difference between a chat tool and one that's meant for high-quality content writing can help you choose the best AI writing tool for your projects.
+Understanding use cases, like the difference between a chatbot and a tool that's meant for high-quality content writing, can help you choose the best AI writing tool for your projects.

 AI chatbots

 - ChatGPT.
 ChatGPT is a user-friendly AI tool that works right in your browser.
 It can generate text-based responses to your prompts on a wide range of topics.
-If you have a ChatGPT Plus subscription, you can ask the AI to run Google searches, scan webpages, analyze documents, and even generate images.
-ChatGPT works through text, image, video, and voice prompting.
+If you have a ChatGPT Plus subscription, you can ask the AI to search the internet, scan webpages, analyze documents, and even generate complex images.
+ChatGPT is multimodal, and is able to work through text, image, video, and voice prompts.
 If you have the desktop app installed, you can even share your screen with it so the AI works with you in real time.

 - Claude.
 Claude works similarly to ChatGPT—you can ask it questions, upload documents for context, and have the AI generate or edit content.
-Unlike ChatGPT, though, Claude doesn't connect to the internet.
-This means that some of its responses may include references that are slightly out of date, unless you're uploading your own documents for the AI to process and work off of.
+And, as of March 2025, Claude can connect to the internet.

 - Gemini.
-Gemini is another browser-based AI chat tool that can generate text or images.
-Gemini's two big benefits are its ability to run Google searches and its integration with Google Docs.
-If you keep your writing in the Google ecosystem, then Gemini's a good option for you to explore.
+Gemini is another multimodal, browser-based AI chat tool that can generate text or images.
+For many, Gemini's biggest benefit is its integration with the Google ecosystem and apps like the Google search engine and Google Docs.
+If you write mostly in the Google ecosystem, then Gemini's a good option for you to explore.

 - Poe.
 Poe is a multi-chatbot interface from Quora.
 You can use it to access Quora's own Poe AI as well as ChatGPT, Claude, and other generative AI tools.
 If you aren't sure which AI interface you'll like the best, Poe can be a good way to try them out side by side.